Prototype: Metrology

 Until 1960, the meter was defined by a platinum-iridium prototype bar with two marks on it (that were, by definition, spaced apart by one meter), the international prototype of the metre, and in 1983 the meter was redefined to be the distance in free space covered by light in 1/299,792,458 of a second (thus defining the speed of light to be 299,792,458 meters per second).

 Natural sciences

 In many sciences, from pathology to taxonomy, prototype refers to a disease, species, etc. which sets a good example for the whole category.
 In biology, prototype is the ancestral or primitive form of a species or other group; an archetype.
 For example, the Senegal bichir is regarded as the prototypes of its genus, Polypterus.

+Model-making

+Makers of scale models, especially railway, aircraft, ship and military modellers, customarily use prototype to mean full size, such as in "The length of this model is not true to prototype".